NUWCDIVNPT/stig-manager/README.md

 STIG Manager is an API and Web client for managing the assessment of Information Systems for compliance with [security checklists](https://public.cyber.mil/stigs/) published by the United States (U.S.) Defense Information Systems Agency (DISA).
 STIG Manager supports DISA checklists [distributed](https://public.cyber.mil/stigs/downloads/) as either a Security Technical Implementation Guide (STIG) or a Security Requirements Guide (SRG).

+For many deployments, our official [Docker image](https://hub.docker.com/r/nuwcdivnpt/stig-manager) is a good choice.

-The [STIG Manager documentation](https://nuwcdivnpt.github.io/stig-manager) describes dependencies, terminology and deploymeny scenarios.
+The [STIG Manager documentation](https://nuwcdivnpt.github.io/stig-manager) describes dependencies, terminology and deployment scenarios.

 Please read our [CONTRIBUTING](CONTRIBUTING.md) document.
 It explains:
 - How you can get involved in the project and contribute